Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Wisconsin Stats and Trends

-- This season, the Badgers won ATS in their only game as a favorite of 11 points or more.
+- The Badgers have been favored by 11 points or more once this season and covered the spread.

-- Wisconsin's games this year have gone over the total in two out of four opportunities (50%).
+- Wisconsin's games this year have hit the over on two of four set point totals (50%).

 - The Badgers have turned the ball over 12 times this season, two more turnovers than the Fighting Illini have forced (10).